zzhangjii/learning-library/data-management-library/database/options/in-memory.md

 - Each participant has completed the Environment Setup lab.

-## Section 1: Login to your Oracle Cloud Account
+## Section 1: Login to Your Oracle Cloud Account

 1. From any browser go to www.oracle.com to access the Oracle Cloud.